|FHWA > Special Federal-aid Funding > Emergency Relief Program|

 The applicability of the ER program to a natural disaster is based on the extent and intensity of the disaster.
 Damage to highways must be severe, occur over a wide area, and result in unusually high expenses to the highway agency.
 Applicability of ER to a catastrophic failure due to an external cause is based on the criteria that the failure was not the result of an inherent flaw in the facility but was sudden, caused a disastrous impact on transportation services, and resulted in unusually high expenses to the highway agency.

-Emergency Relief Manual -- This electronic version of the ER manual is an update of the August 2003 version.
-This version provides additional guidance material and clarification resulting from the Office of Program Administration's August 2008 National ER Program Review.
+Emergency Relief Manual (.pdf, 1 mb) -- This electronic version of the ER manual is an update of the November 2009 version.
+This version addresses Map-21 changes and includes an increased focus on the concept of infrastructure resilience.
 The ER manual provides guidance to assist States in applying for ER funds and making damage assessments, detailed inspections, and eligibility determinations.

 A Guide to the Federal-Aid Highway Emergency Relief Program -- This document provides an overview of the emergency relief program in layman's language.
 (Contact Greg Wolf; 202-366-4655)